ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 ## Linear Regression

-Linear regression is a statistical model that describes the distribution of a variable $y$ (known as the "target") as a function of a number of "feature" variables $\vec{x} = x_1, ..., x_n$.
+Linear regression is a statistical model that relates the distribution of a continuous variable $y$ (known as the "target") to a function of a number of "feature" variables $\vec{x} = (x_1, ..., x_n)$.
 The model is typically applied to situations where we have multiple iid draws from the join distribution of $\vec{x}$ and $y$.
 The model consists of the following assumptions:

 - The distribution of $y$ is a Gaussian that is centered around a mean $\hat{y}$ with variance $\sigma$
 - The mean of the gaussian, $\hat{y}$, is a linear function of the feature variables